Coremine Medical gives you quick access to comprehensive information

 When you explore concepts in Coremine Medical you access a database that is structured to relate important concepts, ranked by statistical relevance, to your topic.
 For example, if you type in "Alzheimer disease," in addition to retrieving documents and resources that discuss the disease, you will be able to view networks and lists that show how your query concept is related to other bio-medical concepts.
 This provides an overview of concepts that relate to your search as well as being an interface for navigating information on these concepts.

-Other important features of Coremine Medical include the possibility to save search results and notes as well as to participate in projects on a relevant theme.
+Other important features of Coremine Medical include the possibility to save search results and notes as well as to participate in discussion groups on a relevant theme.
 By becoming a registered user of Coremine Medical you can use these tools to explore, exchange information and learn.

 You can return to the opening view at any time by a mouse click on the Coremine Medical logo always displayed at the upper left corner of the page.